intermezzOS/intermezzOS.github.io/README.md

 # intermezzos.github.io
 > The website for intermezzOS | https://intermezzos.github.io

-`instermezzos.github.io` is a static site, using [Skeleton CSS], served by [GitHub Pages].
+`intermezzos.github.io` is a static site, using [Skeleton CSS], served by [GitHub Pages].
+It uses [Wintersmith], a [`Node.js`] templating framework, for the blog.

 ## Development

-`intermezzos.github.io` is a static site, so you can use whatever development environment you prefer.
+`intermezzos.github.io` is a static site, so you can use whatever development environment you prefer to edit the static html files.

 A `package.json` has been included for collaborators that would like to use [`Node.JS`] and [`npm`] for development.